Little Inferno

 Developer: Tomorrow Corporation | Publisher: Tomorrow Corporation | Release Date: 2012 | Genre: Adventure / Indie / Casual | Website: Official Website | Purchase: Steam

 The game has you facing your “Little Inferno Entertainment Fireplace” with a small shelf below it from where you can drag and drop things into the hearth.
-New items to burn are ordered from a catalogue using cash you get from burning the previous items.
+New items to burn are ordered from a catalog using cash you get from burning the previous items.
 The game has been called everything from a glorified screensaver to a pointless waste of time, but there is just something about it that can suck you in.

 *Review originally published November 2013.